 In 1949, Mr. and Mrs. Walter H. Davis announced that they would give a public library building to Westminster and provide an endowment for its support.
 At that time, the Westminster Public Library turned over its operation and assets to the Davis Library.
 The Davis Library, housed in a former Methodist church building, was formally dedicated as a library in May, 1951.

 In 1958, after ten years of lobbying, a county-wide library system was established, with the Davis Library operating as the central branch.
-Carroll County's first modern library facility, the Westminster Branch, opened at 50 East Main Street in March, 1980.
-An interior and exterior renovation of the building has been completed.
+Carroll County's first modern library facility, the Westminster Branch, opened at 50 E. Main Street in March, 1980.

 CCPL Time Line